 Teaching is more than a calling for me.
 It’s a way of life.
 I have the joy of sharing the profession with my husband, who is a middle school band teacher.
 Together, with our two children, we spend a lot of time at school.
-When we are not in the classroom or working on materials for the classroom, we’re hiking on nearby trails of cheering for the Seahawks.
+When we are not in the classroom or working on materials for the classroom, we’re running on nearby trails or cheering for the Seahawks.
 Go Hawks!

 I’m a National Board Certified Teacher.
 I am also on the Executive Board of the Washington Association of Educators of Talented and Gifted (WAETAG).